jennaristila/jennaristila.github.io/en/1_news.md

 ### Folk for Lunch

 Jenna Ristilä, Maria Clavel and Marielle Iivonen -trio serves folk-influenced repertoire: two movements of Paul Schoenfield's kletzmer-based trio and six Hungarian dances by Bartok.
+If you can't make it on Thursday, come listen on Sunday, when the trio plays in Harri Mäki's class concert.
 Welcome!

 - __11.12__ at 12 pm __N-K55__, Nervanderinkatu 13, Helsinki
+- __14.12__ at 4 pm __Wegelius Hall__, Töölönkatu 28, Helsinki

 <br/>

 ### Friday Brahms

-Friday is filled with piano music - Teppo Koivisto's students are performing.
+Fridays are filled with piano music - Teppo Koivisto's students are performing.
 Jenna Ristilä plays the Handel Variations by Brahms.

 __28.11__ at 7.15 pm __Wegelius Hall__, Töölönkatu 28, Helsinki
+__19.12__ at 6.30 pm __Sonore Hall__, Musiikkitalo, Helsinki